The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona System: Discussion

 \subsection{Comparison to Other Accreting Black Holes}

-In stellar-mass black hole X-ray binary outbursts, some objects are observed to transition between a soft disk-dominated state (SDS) and a hard Comptonized state (HCS).
-In the SDS of XRBs, the inner radius ($R_{\rm in, d}$) of an optically thick, geometrically thin disk stays around the innermost stable circular orbit (ISCO) of $R_{\rm ISCO}\sim {\rm a\ few}\times R_{\rm g}$.
-When the outbursts transition to the HCS, $\dot M_{\rm acc}$ decreases, $R_{\rm in, d}$ progressively moves outwards to $\sim {\rm few} \times 100 R_{\rm g}$, leaving a radiatively inefficient, advection-dominated accretion flow (ADAF; \citealt{Yuan2005, Yuan2014}).
+In stellar-mass black hole XRB outbursts, some objects are observed to transition between a soft disk-dominated state (SDS) and a hard Comptonized state (HCS).
+In the SDS of XRBs, the inner radius ($R_{\rm in, d}$) of an optically thick, geometrically thin disk stays around the ISCO of $R_{\rm ISCO}\sim {\rm a\ few}\times R_{\rm g}$.
+When the outbursts transition to the HCS, $\dot M_{\rm acc}$ decreases, $R_{\rm in, d}$ progressively moves outwards to $\sim {\rm few} \times 100 R_{\rm g}$, leaving a radiatively inefficient, advection-dominated accretion flow \citep{Yuan2005, Yuan2014}.
 At the same time, a region of hot corona is formed close to the BH \citep{Done2007}.
-For MBH accretors, Seyferts have been proposed as the high-$M_{\rm BH}$ analogs of XRBs in the SDS, whereas low-luminosity AGN (LLAGN) and low-ionization nuclear emission-line regions (LINERs) are considered similar to XRBs in the HCS \citep{Falcke2004}.
+For MBH accretors, Seyferts have been proposed as the high-$M_{\rm BH}$ analogs of XRBs in the SDS, whereas low-luminosity AGNs and low-ionization nuclear emission-line regions are considered similar to XRBs in the HCS \citep{Falcke2004}.

-In \S\ref{subsubsec:thick-thin-disk}, we propose that in phase B--D, the accretion flow of \target is in a radiation-trapped, super-Eddington regime (see, e.g., Fig.~2 of \citealt{Narayan2005}), which is different from the typical sub-Eddington X-ray states observed in AGN and XRBs.
+In \S\ref{subsubsec:thick-thin-disk}, we propose that in phases B--D, the accretion flow of \target is in a radiation-trapped, super-Eddington regime (see, e.g., Fig.~2 of \citealt{Narayan2005}), which is different from the typical sub-Eddington X-ray states observed in AGNs and XRBs.
 Such a difference is further corroborated by two properties.
-First, on the hardness--intensity diagram (HID; see Figure~\ref{fig:Lx_HR}), the evolution of \target is neither similar to the ``turtlehead'' pattern observed in XRBs \citep{Fender2004, Munoz-Darias2013, Tetarenko2016}, nor similar to the ``brighter when softer'' trend observed in X-ray bright AGN \citep{Auchettl2018}.
-On the $L_{\rm bol}$--$\alpha_{\rm OX}$ diagram (Figure~\ref{fig:Lbol_alpha}), its evolution is also different from that observed in CLAGN \citep{Ruan2019}.
-Second, in the canonical hard state (i.e. sub-Eddington accretion rates), there is a correlation among radio luminosity, X-ray luminosity, and $M_{\rm BH}$, which applies to both XRBs and hard state AGN \citep{Merloni2003, Falcke2004}.
+First, on the hardness--intensity diagram (HID; see Figure~\ref{fig:Lx_HR}), the evolution of \target is neither similar to the ``turtlehead'' pattern observed in XRBs \citep{Fender2004, Munoz-Darias2013, Tetarenko2016}, nor similar to the ``brighter when softer'' trend observed in X-ray bright AGNs \citep{Auchettl2018}.
+On the $L_{\rm bol}$--$\alpha_{\rm OX}$ diagram (Figure~\ref{fig:Lbol_alpha}), its evolution is also different from that observed in CLAGNs \citep{Ruan2019}.
+Second, in the canonical hard state (i.e. sub-Eddington accretion rates), there is a correlation among radio luminosity, X-ray luminosity, and $M_{\rm BH}$, which applies to both XRBs and hard-state AGN \citep{Merloni2003, Falcke2004}.
 A recent fit to this ``fundamental plane of black hole activity'' was provided by \citet{Gultekin2019}: